mcndubuisi/bartendance/README.md

 ![Bartendance Logo](public/bartendance.png)
 <br><br>
 Bartendance is a web application that takes down students’ attendance using barcode.
-To use, students will be required to naviagte to the web application and sign up/login.
+To use, students will be required to navigate to the web application and sign up/login.
 For attendance to be taken, each student is required to scan a barcode which will be displayed by the Professor.
 When the barcode has been scanned the student will be marked present and his/her information will be sent to a Google Spreadsheet serving as an attendance sheet.

 ![Bartendance Logo](public/demo-sheet.png)